Entropy for $k$-trees defined by $k$ transition matrices: Comparing the entropies and for tree-shifts

 and

-Notice that the tree-shift $X$ has the maximal entropy in both cases since the matrices considered generate the maximal number of allowed blocks of length $1$, or, in other words, any tree-shift over the same alphabet as $X$ is a restriction of $X$, and consequently, has at most the same number of allowed blocks of length $n$ as $X$, for each $n \in \N$.
+The equation $h_{BC}(X) = \log k$ is exposed in \cite{BanChangEntropy} in other terms.
+Notice that $Y$ is the full tree-shift, therefore, it has the maximum entropy in both cases since the matrices considered generate the maximum number of allowed blocks of length $1$.
+Id est, any tree-shift $X$ over the same alphabet is a restriction of $Y$, and consequently, has at most the same number of allowed blocks of length $n$ as $Y$, for each $n \in \N$.

 Now, suppose that $X$ is a tree-shift such that